SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Related Work

-LoRA~\cite{hu2022lora} is an efficient fine-tuning technique that freezes the pre-trained model weights and injects trainable low-rank decomposition matrices.
+{\textbf{LoRA for Model Compression Recovery.}} LoRA~\cite{hu2022lora} is an efficient fine-tuning technique that freezes the pre-trained model weights and injects trainable low-rank decomposition matrices.
 Beyond downstream task adaptation, LoRA has also been widely adopted for model compression recovery.
 For instance, Ma et al.~\cite{ma2023llm} combine LoRA with Large Language Models pruning to mitigate performance degradation with minimal fine-tuning overhead.
-QLoRA~\cite{dettmers2023qlora} introduces quantized LoRA tuning for 4-bit model performance recovery, while LongLoRA~\cite{chen2023longlora} extends LoRA to normalization, embedding and Feed-Forward Network (FFN) layers for more effective long-context adaptation under local attention.
-In this work, we find that LoRA fails to fully recover the performance of ultra-sparse (90\%) Video Diffusion Transformers and propose \textbf{SALAD} as a more effective tuning approach.
+QLoRA~\cite{dettmers2023qlora} introduces quantized LoRA tuning for 4-bit model performance recovery, while LongLoRA~\cite{chen2023longlora} extends LoRA to normalization, embedding, and Feed-Forward Network layers for long-context adaptation under local attention.
+In this work, we find that LoRA fails to fully recover the performance of ultra-sparse Video Diffusion Transformers and propose SALAD as a more effective tuning approach.